Parametric approximation as open quantum systems problem: Perturbative expansion

-In a generic case, the spectrum of the GKSL generator contains negative real parts, so the expression $\mathcal{P}e^{-\mathcal{L}_0 t}\rho$ may contain unboundedly increasing elements.
+In a generic case, the real parts of all eigenvalues of a GKSL generator are non-positive, so the expression $\mathcal{P}e^{-\mathcal{L}_0 t}\rho$ may contain unboundedly increasing elements.
 For this reason, the transition to the interaction representation will be mathematically correct only if some conditions are fulfilled \cite{Karasev2023}.
 We solve this problem by considering the equations in the initial Schrödinger representation.
 This leads to better convergence of the final expressions, but also complicates the formulas.
-As a result, the inverse free dynamics $\mathcal{O}^{-1}$ appears in the terms of the expansion as well as it causes the presence of the zero term of perturbation theory.
+As a result, the inverse free dynamics $\mathcal{O}_0^{-1}$ appears in the terms of the expansion as well as it causes the presence of the zero term of perturbation theory. \begin{widetext}

-i.e. the inner sum runs over all possible compositions,
+\end{widetext} i.e. the inner sum runs over all possible compositions,

 where $\mathcal{L}(t) = e^{-\mathcal{L}_0 t} \mathcal{L} e^{\mathcal{L}_0 t}$.

 We will call the superoperator $\mathcal{O}_n$ a moment of order $n$.
 We may write the first several cumulants explicitly in terms of these moments for better clarity